pothoven/angular-us-map-svg/projects/ng-us-map-svg/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `ng build ng-us-map-svg` to build the component library.
+The build artifacts will be stored in the `dist/ng-us-map-svg` directory.

 ## Running unit tests